 The merger notification must be filed with the Competition Council within 15 calendar days as of the time of entering into the agreement, the announcement of the public offer or the acquisition of controlling shares, whichever occurs first.
 This deadline is very strict, and if the applicant is late with filing (even by a day), the Competition Council, in general, imposes very severe fines (up to 1 per cent of the acquirer's worldwide turnover realised in the previous year).
 The filing can be made based on a letter of intent, memorandum of understanding or any similar document showing the parties' intent to enter into the transaction.

 The Competition Law does not provide for pre-notification discussions with the Competition Council.
 Members of the Council and case handlers are generally reluctant to enter into any verbal discussions with prospective applicants.
 Pre-notification discussions are nevertheless possible, but are not customary (i.e., not a formal part of the procedure).
 They are used only by exception, e.g., in certain more complex (Phase II) cases.

 When deliberating the permissibility of a concentration, the Competition Council in particular takes into consideration the following:

-- a the structure of the relevant market;
+- the structure of the relevant market;

-- h technical and economic development trends; and
+- technical and economic development trends; and

-- i the interests of consumers.
+- the interests of consumers.

 Length of review